mfelleisen/Santorini/plan.md

 - allow players to move to a neighboring place
 - allow players to build up a house on a neighboring tile

+### The Buildings

+Nothing matters about them besides their height and (relative) location on the board, so we'll keep them there.

+### The Tokens

+These can exist on their own, with relative movements and checks for "neighborliness".

 ## Stage 2

 All of your remaining friends are software developers and they all favor